World of Art Series

 A valuable reference work – The Connoisseur

-Surveys the developments in digital art from its appearance in the 1980s to the present day, and looks ahead to what the future may hold
+Surveys the developments in digital art from its appearance in the 1980s to the present day, and looks ahead to what the future may hold.
+This third edition investigates key areas that have recently gained prominence.

 Impressive … readable … capacious captions accompany many illustrations – Publishers Weekly